DHRI-Curriculum/Data-and-Ethics/lessons.md

 # Stages of Data: Processed/Transformed

 Processing data puts it into a state more readily available for analysis and makes the data legible.
 For instance, it could be rendered as **structured data**.
 This can also take many forms, e.g., a table.
-Other common examples of file types you are likely to come across are (they all represent the same data!):

 Here are a few you're likely to come across, all representing the same data:

-**XML:** Or eXstensible Markup Language, uses a nested structure, where the "tags" like `<Cat>` contain other tags inside them, like `<firstName>`.
+**XML** or eXstensible Markup Language, uses a nested structure, where the "tags" like `<Cat>` contain other tags inside them, like `<firstName>`.
 This format is good for organizing the layout of a document in a tree-like format, just like HTML, where we want to nest elements like a sentence within a paragraph, for example.
 XML does not carry any information about how to be displayed and can be used in a variety of presentation scenarios.

 ```xml
 <Cats>